Sanqui/datamijn/README.md

 Datamijn uses [Lark](https://github.com/erezsh/lark) to parse its DSL, while all the binary parsing duty falls on [Construct](https://github.com/construct/construct/).
 So it doesn't actually do much.

+The project uses [Pipenv](https://github.com/pypa/pipenv) because it's 2018.

+I'm also currently using a fork of PyYAML with support for not sorting dict keys.